FrietzeLabUVM/cutruntools/README.md

 ```bash
 ./validate.py config.json
 ```
 This script checks that your configuration file is correct and all paths are correct.
+You will get an empty line if the validate.py runs without errors.
 ```bash
 ./create_scripts.py config.json
 ```